DRiP-project/template-research-project/Research.idea.md

 ## What are uncertainties?
 What has to be true for this to work?
 What can’t be true for this solution to work?

-==This is about mapping out areas of high uncertainty and making sure we try to rule out things that would invalidate either the project or the sketch of a solution as quickly as possible.==
+==This is about mapping out areas of high uncertainty and ensuring we try to rule out things that would invalidate the project or the sketch of a solution as quickly as possible.==

 ## Sketch of a plan